Jonesboro, GA Elder Abuse Lawyers

 We Know How to Fight Back

-At T. Madden & Associates, P.C., we are filled with revulsion and anger when we hear stories of nursing home abuse from our clients.
+Attorneys At T. Madden & Associates, P.C., we are filled with revulsion and anger when we hear stories of nursing home abuse from our clients.
 That is exactly what energizes us with a desire to fight back.
-Our primary ways of fighting is: getting the abuse stopped immediately, and demanding full compensation for all that your loved one has suffered.
+Our primary ways of fighting are: getting the abuse stopped immediately and demanding full compensation for all that your loved one has suffered.
 We will use every weapon in our legal arsenal to accomplish this.